PyLops/pylops/docs/source/adding.rst

 the operator within the ``index.rst`` file in ``docs/source/api`` directory.

 Moreover, in order to facilitate the user of your operator by other users, a simple example should be provided as part of the Sphinx-gallery of the documentation of the PyLops library.
-The directory ``examples`` containes several scripts that can be used as template.
+The directory ``examples`` contains several scripts that can be used as template.